 - Use a privacy screen cover- These prevent people from seeing what’s on your laptop screen.
 This way, a criminal or nosy person can’t see your username, bank balance, or other private information that may be displayed on your screen while you’re sitting in a cafe.
-For example, this SightPro Laptop Privacy Screen Filter would be a great choice.
-It’s available in a wide range of sizes for different laptop screens.

 - Log out of all accounts- When you’re done checking your email, bank balance, or social media profile, log out.
 Make sure your password isn’t saved in the browser.
 This way, a criminal won’t be able to easily access your accounts if they get their hands on your laptop.
 It’s a hassle having to log in every time but it’s worth it for the added security.

 - Pack a travel laptop- Some travelers buy a laptop specifically for travel.
 They keep this machine free of personal information.
 This way, if it’s stolen or hacked the security risk is minimal.